 On completion of this unit, students should be able to:

-- apply relevant legal principles, under common law and statute, to the resolution of these issues
+- apply the relevant statute and common law rules and principles to the resolution of contract law problems

 - express the above in clear, concise and logical language.